nablarch/nablarch-document/en/application_framework/application_framework/libraries/authorization/role_check.rst

 Check in JSP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:doc:`The other permission check <permission_check>` provides a mechanism for JSP custom tags to perform permision checks and automatically show or hide buttons.
+:doc:`permission_check` provides a mechanism for JSP custom tags to perform permision checks and automatically show or hide buttons.
-However, this permission check (simplified version) does not provide such a mechanism.
+However, this permission check by annotation does not provide such a mechanism.

-Therefore, this section describes how to control the display of tags in JSP by role after adopting this permission check (simplified version).
+Therefore, this section describes how to control the display of tags in JSP by role after adopting this permission check by annotation.

 The control of display by role is achieved by storing the results of the check on the server side in a session store or other location.
 An example implementation is shown below.